praveenr2998/Automobile-Driver-Assistanace-Using-Computer-Vision-/README.md

                  4.LoRa WAN module
                  5.WebCam

-I have detected pedestrians using HOG detector with a pretrained Support Vector Machine using OpenCv.
+I have detected pedestrians using HOG descriptor fed into a pretrained Support Vector Machine algorithm in OpenCv.

 In order to send a signal to the ECU of the automobile after pedetrian detection i used a CAN controller(MCP2515) which converts the oputput from the raspberrypi into a signal which could be transmitted through CAN BUS.